 In my case, the fuel pump jar nut was really stuck on.
 Various things I tried to release it failed, including strap wrenches, and just hammering on the protruding tabs on its perimeter using a blunt punch.
 I actually broke off a tab right away using the latter approach, and I even broke a “Boa Constrictor” strap wrench too in an earlier attempt-we’ll see how good the warranty on that tool is… .The proper OEM special tool for this job sells for around $130 online if you can find one, and Babco Tools and other sources sell a general application fuel pump removal tool for this for around $35 but that one looks like it doesn’t have enough clearance under it for the fuel pump tubes on the Caravan.
 I wasn’t willing to order the special tool and have to wait for it, and I decided I needed a new approach.
 Having recently been watching the documentary “Alone in the Wilderness” about Richard Pronneke, l was inspired by his carpentry, done with only basic hand tools.
 I went ahead and made my own custom wrench out of some wood bits of about 1×2 cross-section that I had lying around.
 Per the picture, I made 2 posts with slots on the inside, cut with a mitre saw, to fit the diametrically opposite jar nut tabs, mounted on a longer horizontal bar with long wood screws.
 This was sized so as to have a mild interference fit between the posts and the lid.
 The horizontal bar was sized just long enough to be able to rotate it in the space available above the lowered tank, maximized to provide some torque.
 First attempt, not surprisingly, the wood on the side of the post slots broke under the big force I needed to apply, and the nut still didn’t budge.
 So, I rotated the posts 180 degrees, cut new slots, and reinforced the slot edges by screwing on two leftover steel “strike plates” from some door lock work that I had done recently, to have a hard, strong metal edge against the nut tabs.
 Success!
 With that mod, I was able, with a lot of force applied, finally to loosen the “jar lid”.
 I also made a second version of this tool, with the strike plates on the opposite sides of the cut slots, for tightening the nut down at the end of the repair, but if you make the posts wide enough for 2 opposing plates plus the slot width, or have other metal bits to work with, you can easily get by with one tool.
 But note the procedure steps below before you get that far.

 6. Not essential for this particular job but it helps to have the Haynes manual for this series of vans.
 It has pictures, specs, fuel system repair procedures, and much more.
-It’s great, and for the $15 cost, just get it.
+It’s great – just get it.
 I found with the Haynes manual, I had no need for the official shop manual.
 YMMV.
 Here are Amazon links for the manuals for various model years of these vans.

 Note that if you buy either manual by clicking on the appropriate image, I get a small commission.
 Even better, if you really want to help support a starving author, you can buy my new book Dog Friends.
 Dogs often ride in vans .
 Click on the image to the right for details and previews.
 And please look out for my forthcoming book about repair!